makgyber/kahon/README.md

 This is a wireless bluetooth, one-handed keyboard inspired by the Frogpad.
 It is a minimal build, no diodes, and uses a nice!nano compatible controller.
 It is also not hot-swappable, but MX-profile or v1 choc-profile switches are supported.
 The firmware included is custom based on ZMK.

-It should also be possible to pair another board to make it a 40% split-keyboard.
-It will need some work to modify the code, though.
-May update that in the future.
+You can also pair two of these for use as a 40% split.
+The `zmk-split` folder has the files you need to compile the firmware in this configuration.

 ## Requirements